felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 times and to open it briefly whenever you're between tasks.
-This is my number one advice because when I manage to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar
+This is my number one advice because when I manage to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
+And they do.
+And then nothing else happens.
+They are still unable to turn reading into a habit!

+Well, I have found the perfect solution to that.
+But you have to stick to it, otherwise it will not work.

-Basically, any time you feel like picking up your phone to browse, pick your book first, and see if you can squeeze a quick paragraph or two (or more, if you get into it!).
-You'll be amazed by the results.
+Ready?
+Here it is: Any time you feel like picking up your phone to browse, pick your book first, and see if you can squeeze a quick paragraph or two (or more, if you get into it!).

+How was that?
+Disappointing, right?
+Well, too bad, that really is the secret to finishing books quickly! :smiley:

+You'll be amazed by
+the results.
 Change your phone's wallpaper to remind you to read if you need to.
 It's worth it.

 Caveat: This does require you to keep your book within reach and visible as often as possible.
 Plan ahead!